 For programmers, this behavior is often undesirable.
 For example, the tilde (

 $HOME shell variable, and the backtick (

 Fortunately, reconfiguring your keyboard layout to remove these dead keys is relatively easy.
 The Ukelele app can help you with this task:

 - Download and install Ukelele from its website or using

 - In the application menu, select

 New From Current Input Source.
-This will detect your keyboard layout and create a copy which you can modify.
+This will detect your keyboard layout and create a copy that you can modify.